guilhemmarchand/mercedes_splunk_start_defender/README.md

 In the context of this Add-on, it is important to highlight that Python scripts (custom commands and API endpoints) generate logs effectively.

-The best practice is to manage explicitely the source ingestion definition to allow a proper parsing at index time and search time.
+The best practice is to manage explicitly the source ingestion definition to allow a proper parsing at index time and search time.

 `restmap.conf`